Leaking While Running… Nerding Out On The How And The Why

 As you can see, there are many ways to optimize our running patterns in order to improve force management with the goal of less or no leaking.

-Other considerations if running seems like a high bar: you can start by walking briskly uphill.
-This will encourage the forward trunk lean (as above) and can increase your cardiovascular intensity at the same time if you want the “runner’s high” without the running.
+Some other considerations, if running seems like a high bar: you can start by walking briskly uphill.
+This will encourage the forward trunk lean (as above) and can increase your heart rate at the same time if you want the “runner’s high” without the running.
 Maybe your goal would be to transition from hill walking to running.

-However, it is important to remember that there are many other components of your pelvic health that can be influencing unwanted urine leakage.
+It is also important to remember that there are many other components of your pelvic health that can be influencing unwanted urine leakage.

 Other factors (among many!) that may play a role in leaking with running: